 City of Placerville Police Department Master Fee Schedule

-Defendant’s requesting a report will be given a report through their attorney.
+Defendants’s requesting a report will be given a report through their attorney.

 Traffic Collision Reports:

-Vehicles that have been stored by the Placerville Police Department will be released to the registered owner or legal owner with a copy of the current registration, insurance and valid driver’s license.
+Vehicles that have been stored by the Placerville Police Department will be released to the registered owner or legal owner with a copy of the current registration, insurance, and valid driver’s license.
 The vehicle release fee is $150.

-Repossessed vehicles will be released to the registered or legal owner with current registration and insurance and a valid driver’s license.
+Repossessed vehicles will be released to the registered or legal owner with the current registration and insurance and a valid driver’s license.
 The release fee is $15.

 Clearance Letters/Visa Letters/ Criminal History Request: